PUM14-GutenTag/GutenTag/README.md

 `docker-compose up`

 This will launch all of the services in different containers, install their dependencies and configure them to communicate on a local network.

+The frontend should now be reachable at [http:localhost:3000/](http:localhost:3000/) and the backend at [http:localhost:5000/](http:localhost:5000/)